 Because the gun played such a large role in events over the last few centuries, many idioms are related to firearms of the past.
 Here are a few that are still widely used, but the context of their origination not widely known.

 Lock stock and barrel is an expression we use to mean “all of it.”
 I used to think it meant the whole store, like a mercantile of some kind.
 It means the whole rifle or musket.
 The lock is the firing mechanism, the barrel is, well… self-explanatory, and the stock is the part that helps you hold onto the firearm.

-Stick to your guns means remain true to principles or goals.
-The expression has less to do with guns per se and more to do with maintaining a particular post during battle, especially if you’re told to hold a position without retreating.
-Well, of course you will need that gun, won’t you?
+Stick to your guns means to remain true to principles or goals.
+The expression has less to do with guns per se and more to do with maintaining a particular post during the battle, especially if you’re told to hold a position without retreating.
+Well, of course, you will need that gun, won’t you?

-Flash in the pan in an idiom we use to mean a great start but little or no follow up.
-It’s a great metaphor for a one hit wonder in the music industry who puts out a single very popular tune, yet never does any better afterward and soon falls out of favor.
+Flash in the pan is an idiom we use to mean a great start but little or no follow-up.
+It’s a great metaphor for a one-hit-wonder in the music industry who puts out a single very popular tune, yet never does any better afterward and soon falls out of favor.
 To do justice to this one takes some explaining, so bear with me.